Written by Craig Fearn

 - Response time: How quickly you reply to messages and comments

-Review your analytics monthly.
+Review the numbers monthly.
 Look at which posts generated the most saves, shares, and website clicks.
 Do more of what works.
-Stop doing what doesn't.
-That sounds obvious, but most businesses never check their analytics at all.
+Stop doing what doesn’t.
+That sounds obvious, but most businesses never check the dashboard at all.

 Building Your Strategy: A Step-by-Step Plan